 - A Make in India Product

-- Indirect Evaporative Cooling require 40-60 percent lower energy consumption as compared to conventional air conditioning systems
+- Indirect Evaporative Cooler require 40-60 percent lower energy consumption as compared to conventional air conditioning systems

 - 100 percent fresh, clean, cool air

-- Creates more comfortable conditions for employees and processes
+- Indirect Evaporative cooling Creates more comfortable conditions for employees and processes

 - Lower supply air temperatures with much lower addition of moisture to the supply air as compared to air washers